jovanbrakus/hockey-shuttle/series/hockey-shuttle/season-01/episode-02-new-lines/draft/chapter-02.md

 "Getting there."

 "Good.
 Because we have a tournament in two weeks and I need you focused."
 Maya bumped her shoulder affectionately.
 "But also, for what it's worth?
 Whatever you're feeling is valid.
-Even if it's complicated."
+Even if it's impossible."

 Sophia managed a smile.
 "When did you become so wise?"